September 24, 2019 3 min read 1 Comment

-With so many options for moisturizers out there, we want to help you find the best one for you.
-So we’ve decided to demystify your body moisture and tell you the difference between our four top ways to moisturize.
+With so many moisturizers out there, we want to help you find the best one for your skin's unique needs.
+So we’ve decided to demystify bodily hydrators and tell you the difference between our four favourite ways to stay soft and supple all year long.
 This means you can grab the right bottle, tub or tube when your skin is craving a drink.

-We offer a flaxseed oil-based hand cream and specialty butters like our revered foot butter and hand butter that are great for those dry feet and hands..
-This is especially sought after (or shall we say, much needed) in the fall and winter when the temperatures drop and that cold air deprives our skin of moisture.
+We offer a collection of rich hand creams, along with solid butters like our bestselling foot and hand butters, that are particularly great for dry feet and hands.
+These are especially useful in fall and winter when temperatures drop and cold air robs our skin of moisture.

-Our hand creams are made with cold-pressed organic flax seed oil and are rich in Omega 3 fatty acids that deeply nourish your skin while protecting and sealing in moisture.
+Our hand creams are made with cold-pressed organic flax seed oil and are rich in Omega 3 fatty acids that deeply nourish your skin while sealing in moisture.

 Body oils might be one of the most mysterious moisturizers out there.
-Body oils get a bad rap for causing breakouts and leaving an oily film—but when you use the right body oil, you get a moisturizer that feels like your skin.
-It soaks right in and feels weightless.
-Most body oils are actually something called non-comedogenic which means they won't clog pores and cause breakouts.
-If you are worried though, try it out first on your arms and legs, before moving to your chest, neck or face.
+They get a bad rap for causing breakouts and leaving an oily film, but when you use the right body oil you can get a moisturizer that soaks right in and feels weightless.
+If you are still worried, try it out first on your arms and legs, before moving to your chest, back or neck area.

 The best time to use a body oil is right after you shower or bathe.
-Oils absorb quickest and best on warm damp skin.
+Oils absorb quickly and work best on warm, damp skin.
 This will allow the body oil to lock in moisture and give your skin that beautiful hydration it craves.

 Comments will be approved before showing up.